Skip to Content

 A few more of the best things to do in Whistler are below:

 • Go on a distillery tour – Deep in one of Whistler’s hidden neighborhoods you can take a tour of Montis Distilling for $88 CAD and taste all of their available products!
 There’s the option to upgrade your tour to include a curated charcuterie box from another local company Picnic Whistler that will pair well with all of your samples.
-How could you say no?
-I know I couldn’t!
 At the end, you can be dropped off at one of the best cocktail bars in Whistler, The Raven Room.
+You can reserve this tour in advance here.

 • Kayak the river of Golden Dreamsthis kayaking tour travels between two of Whistler’s biggest lakes starting at Alta Lake.
 From here, you’ll head off down the river mouth while floating along casually paddling in the currents.
 Along the way, you’ll see geese, navigate past beaver dams, and enjoy overhanging greenery and stunning views.
-It’s a great self-guided tour that’ll cost you about $139 CAD for 3-hours on the lake with all of your equipment included.
+It’s a great self-guided tour that’ll cost you about $149 CAD for 3 hours on the lake with all of your equipment included – book your spot in advance so you don’t miss out!

-• Via Ferrata – Whistler is another great place in Canada to try via ferrata, an introduction to rock climbing.
+• Via Ferrata – Whistler is another great place in Canada to try Via Ferrata, an introduction to rock climbing.
 Challenge yourself to climb the entire 2160-meter (7,086 feet) summit of Whistler Mountain with safety cables and metal rungs.
-The scenery is indescribable and well worth the $177 CAD price tag.
+The scenery is indescribable and well worth the $209 CAD price tag.
+This is a popular tour, so book it in advance, here!

 Where to stay in Whistler

-If you decided not to stay at Garibaldi Provincial Park, Whistler is another great option for breaking up your road trip.
+Since you’re starting this road trip in Whistler, you’ll probably want to stay a few days to enjoy the area.
 As I said, you could easily spend weeks here doing all of the fun activities and there are some awesome places to stay in Whistler.

-For budget travelers, Pangea Pod Hotel is a great option.
-It’s a basic hotel with pod-style rooms with clean, well looked after facilities.
+For budget travelers, the Pangea Pod Hotel is a great option.
+It’s a basic hotel with pod-style rooms with clean, well-looked-after facilities.
 The location is also really good and you are within walking distance to the ski lifts in Whistler Upper Village.
 It’s super easy to book through either Hostelworld.com or Booking.com.

-For luxury travelers, I obviously love the Four Seasons Resort Whistler, they nail every detail including the accommodating staff, beautiful rooms, and a list of amenities to take advantage of but another option slightly cheaper is the Pan Pacific Whistler Village Centre.
+For luxury travelers, I obviously love the Fairmont Chateau Whistler, they nail every detail including the accommodating staff, beautiful rooms, and a list of amenities to take advantage of.
+Another option slightly cheaper is the Pan Pacific Whistler Village Centre.
 Its location is perfect for luxury skiers because it’s only 250 meters from the closest gondola.

 sunflower maze at Laughing Crow Organics in Pemberton, BC